July 5, 2017

 If you are not into rounded tiles, maybe flat tiles would be more your style which is fitting for English and French home styles.
 With additional touches of moulded bevels, scallops and finish textures, flat tiles can replicate certain historical shapes that would best suit the design of your home.

 Having a long life, being fireproof, rot-resistant with numerous styles and color options to choose from at a cheaper price, concrete rooks can be tough to beat.
-You will surely save a few dollars compared to clay and slate, and also have longer life and greater fire resistance than wood roof materials.
+You will surely save a few dollars compared to clay and slate, and also have a longer life and greater fire resistance than wood roof materials.